-(a) Market risk
+(a) Market Risk

 Market risk is the risk of loss arising from movements in observable market variables such as interest rates and other market prices.
 The Fund is exposed to market risks, predominantly through the investment of Fund balances.
-For the years ended 30 June 2018 and 30 June 2017, the Fund balances were invested with UBS and Schroders in accordance with the NGF Investment Policy Statement as approved by the Board.
+For the years ended 30 June 2019 and 30 June 2018, the Fund balances were invested with UBS and Schroders in accordance with the NGF Investment Policy Statement as approved by the Board.

-(i) Interest rate risk
+(i) Interest Rate Risk

-The Fund has exposure to interest rate risk, which arises in relation to cash at bank and indirectly from investments.
+The Fund has exposure to interest rate risk which arises in relation to cash at bank and indirectly from investments.
 Cash at bank includes an amount of cash held for operational purposes and interest rate risk on this balance is considered to be low.
-Investments, as represented by the investments held with UBS and Schroders, have significant exposure to interest rate risk, but are classified as non-interest bearing as revenue on these investments is derived from variations in unit prices rather than directly from movements in interest rates.
-The unit prices, which are used to value the investments however, may be impacted by interest rate variations.

-This interest rate risk is managed through diversifying the total investment between two professional investment portfolio managers as shown above and the regular performance monitoring of both investments by the Board of SEGC.
+Investments, as represented by the investments held with UBS and Schroders, have significant exposure to interest rate risk but are classified as non-interest bearing as the revenue generated from these investments is derived from variations in unit prices rather than directly from movements in interest rates.
+Unit prices, which are used to value the investments, however may be impacted by interest rate variations.
+Interest rate risk is managed through diversifying the total investment portfolio between two professional investment portfolio managers as shown above and the regular performance monitoring of both investments by the Board of SEGC.
 The UBS Cash Plus Fund includes investments in cash or cash-like products.
-The Schroders Real Return Fund includes exposure to cash, domestic fixed interest, inflation linked securities, higher yielding credit, mortgage & floating rate credit, emerging market debt and global fixed income, and other securities that exposed to interest rate risk.
+The Schroders Real Return Fund includes exposure to cash, domestic fixed interest, inflation linked securities, higher yielding credit, mortgage & floating rate credit, emerging market debt and global fixed income, and other securities that are exposed to interest rate risk.